mlensment/rebot/README.md

 # R(eye)bot

-## Introduction
 The object of this project is to create an eye controllable feeding robot for the disabled.
-Code name of the project is R(eye)bot which is Rebot, in short.
+Codename of the project is R(eye)bot which is Rebot, in short.

 Code is designed to run on Raspberry PI 2 B with Raspbian operating system.
 In order to test the code, specialized hardware is required.